xxsimoxx/stats-for-update-manager/readme.txt

 Plugins that queried Update Manager at least once in the last week are considered active.

+It also add the number of active installations in the plugin details.
+(See Filters section to tweak)

 ## GDPR and disclaimer

 This plugin is intended to be used by *developers*.